paulkaefer/read-the-world/README.md

 The map is available at [paulkaefer.com/read-the-world](http://paulkaefer.com/read-the-world/).

+### Uses
+* You may want to track books you've read.
+Or films you've watched, albums you've listened to, etc.
+* You may want to learn the capitals or flags of each country, or how to say "hello" in the official language(s) of each country.
+* You may simply want to track travels.
+* Be creative!
+If you use the code in this repo at all, I'd welcome your feedback.
+For now, open an issue or submit a PR or something.

 ## My todos
 * generated .SVG as file output? esp. if a way to embed the text (books)
   * then, use *that* as og:image? or a .png version, if easy enough to do automatically?
   * how about as a function (call via JS console), so we don't repeatedly overwrite a file on the server...
 * incorporate flag emoji somehow?
+* see "Uses" above... might find a way to incorporate (i.e., link to) similar projects
 * explore other map projections
 * better visuals? (color scheme/hover)
 * more information, such as links to the books?